JeffCoster/merge/ex2.md

 ## Example 2 Taxonomy Tree

-It is recommended to explore example 1 first, as the documentation for that is more complete.
-This example does not detail some of the priciples already covered in example 1.
+It is recommended to explore example 1 first, as the documentation for this example does not detail some of the priciples already covered in example 1.

 This example renders a hierachy of product categories, using some source data derived from the openly availaible Google Merchandising Taxonomy.
 The purpose of this example, is to show how merger can handle a deep hierachy,